Nesvilab/MSFragger/README.md

 <img src="https://raw.githubusercontent.com/Nesvilab/PD-Nodes/master/fig3.png" width="200px" hspace="3px" align="right"/>
 MSFragger and Philosopher (PeptideProphet) are also available as processing nodes in Proteome Discoverer (PD, Thermo Scientific).
 Currently, the MSFragger-PD node can be used in PD v2.2 and v2.3.

-Please visit our PD-Nodes repository for more information: [https://www.nesvilab.org/PD-Nodes/](https://www.nesvilab.org/PD-Nodes/).
+Please visit our [PD-Nodes page](https://www.nesvilab.org/PD-Nodes/) for more information.
 <br><br><br><br>

 ### Command line